-Traction Control® or TRAC AdvanceTrac off light (if OFF equipped): Illuminates when the Traction Control® has been disabled (by the driver or as a result of a system failure).
-Refer to the Driving chapter for more information.
+Traction Control[®] or AdvanceTrac[®] off light (if equipped): Illuminates when the chapter for more information.

+Traction Control[®] has been disabled (by the driver or as a result of a system failure).
+Refer to the Driving the light remains on at start up or while driving, the tire pressure should be checked.
+Refer to